junguler/_image-manipulation/Ascii_py/README.md

 ## what is needed to get started?
-ascii_py is a cool python cli program that takes you images and makes cool looking ascii art out of them, find the github repo [rep](https://github.com/ProfOak/ascii_py),installing ascii_py is very easy, just install python3 and run a simple pip command:
+ascii_py is a cool python cli program that takes you images and makes cool looking ascii art out of them, find the github [repo](https://github.com/ProfOak/ascii_py),installing ascii_py is very easy, just install python3 and run a simple pip command:
 ```
 python3 -m pip install ascii_py
 ```